wembaSop/SV-MeCa/README.md

 readlen=65
 ```

-In BAM mode, information on sequencing coverage and read lengths are automatically fetched from input data.
+Note that in BAM mode, information on sequencing coverage and read lengths are automatically fetched from input data.